-^{} Monitoring requirement only.
+\ Monitoring requirement only.

-Note 3 - Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+Note 2 - Influent sampling for BOD5 and TSS is not required the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
 Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
 Influent and effluent samples are to be taken during the same month.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.
+Influent samples are to be collected as a grab sample.